- Ben Andrews (Smithsonian Institution)

 Charlie Mandeville is the Program Coordinator of the USGS’s Volcano Hazards Program comprised of five volcano observatories in Hawaii, Alaska, Cascadia, California, and Yellowstone, and the Volcano Disaster Assistance Program (partnership with US Agency for International Development), and supporting research projects.
 He is a member of the American Geophysical Union and IAVCEI.
 He is a volcanologist with broad research interests in physical volcanology, petrology and geochemistry.
 Prior to joining the USGS as Associate Program Coordinator in 2010, he was a Senior Research Scientist at the American Museum of Natural History in New York and conducted research in petrology of volcanic rocks and magmatic volatiles studies.
 His Ph.D. research at the University of Rhode Island Graduate School of Oceanography, focused on the 1883 eruption of Krakatau.
 He utilizes stable isotopic data (S, O, H) combined with infrared spectroscopic and petrologic data from natural samples and experiments to delineate the sources of magmatic volatiles, extents and styles of degassing, correlation with eruptive styles and initial isotopic signatures.
 He currently conducts U.S. NSF supported research on recycling of sulfur in subduction zone magmatism utilizing secondary ionization mass spectrometry (SIMS) and X-ray absorption near-edge structure spectroscopy (XANES) for measurements of sulfur isotope ratios and speciation in mafic melt inclusions from arc volcanoes and experimental glasses from high temperature sulfur isotopic fractionation experiments.

-Steve McNutt, Research Professor, is a volcano seismologist who works half time for the Alaska Volcano Observatory.
-He coordinates volcano seismology research for the UAFGI, and presently supervises two PhD students, a Post-Doc, and two full time employees.
+Steve McNutt, Professor, is a volcano seismologist who also works in infrasound and volcanic lightning.
+He coordinates the seismology lab and volcano seismology research for USF, and presently supervises 3 PhD students and a Post-Doc.
 His research interests include studies of source and propagation effects for volcanic tremor, low-frequency events, and explosion earthquakes; volcanic hazards assessments in Alaska, California, and Central America; and the mechanical behavior of volcanoes, including periodicity of eruptions, and the effects of earth tides, sea level variations, and tectonic stresses on triggering eruptive activity.
-Since July 1999 he has served as Secretary-General for the International Association of Volcanology and Chemistry of the Earth’s Interior
+From July 1999 to July 2007 he has served as Secretary-General for the International Association of Volcanology and Chemistry of the Earth’s Interior

 Warner Marzocchi is a chief scientist at Istituto Nazionale di Geofisica e Vulcanologia (INGV), and Scientific Consultant for Analysis and Monitoring Environmental Risks (AMRA).
 He has coordinated, many national and international projects focused on eruption and earthquake forecasting and hazard assessment.
 Marzocchi’s main scientific interests are eruption and earthquake forecasting and hazard assessment on a wide range of time intervals.
 He is author of more than ninety papers on JCR journals.
 Marzocchi graduated cum laude (1987) and received his PhD degree (1992) at the Alma Mater Studiorum University of Bologna.
 He became Associated Professor in Physics of Volcanism (1998) at the Osservatorio Vesuviano.
 He has been a member of the Advisory Group for NERC-ESRC programme, ‘Increasing Resilience to Natural Hazards’; co-Chairman of World Organization of Volcano Observatories (WOVO); leader of the International Association of Volcanology and Chemistry of the Earth Interior’s Commission on Statistics in Volcanology (IAVCEI-COSIV); member of the International Commission on Predictability of Earthquakes nominated by the chief of Dipartimento Protezione Civile after L’Aquila earthquake on April 6, 2009.